GhostFreakOS/.github/profile/README.md

 ## 🧱 Our Core Projects

 ### 🧠 GhostFreak OS
-A sleek, modern Linux distribution based on Linux Mint.
+A sleek, modern Linux distribution based on archlinux
 Designed for developers, creators, and privacy-conscious users.

 - 🔒 Privacy-respecting